The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Experiments

 \subsection{LM Backbone Enhances Ordering Information}

 In the previous sections, we showed that visual token embeddings produced by the vision encoder and projector module already encode object ordering information.
-We now ask what role, if any, the LM backbone plays in spatial reasoning.
-In particular, does the LM backbone merely consume ordering information provided by the vision components, or can it generate such information when needed?
+We now ask what role, if any, the LM backbone plays in spatial variable binding.
+Namely, does the LM backbone merely consume ordering information from the vision components, or can it generate such information when needed?